smirik/resonances-ml/README.md

 elements.
 All scores are computed by cross validation using k folding by 5 parts.
-Example: `python -m resonancesml influence-fields -c syn --clf="DT 0" -l input/librations/first50_librated_asteroids_4_-2_-1`
+Example: `python -m resonancesml influence-fields -c syn --clf="DT 0" -l input/librations/first50_librated_asteroids_4_-2_-1` Option `--clf` consist of short name of classifier and number of parameter preset.
+See `classifiers` section from configuration.
+The section field names are short names of all available classifiers in the application.

 ### Classification by all asteroids